101 West Main Street, Pipestone, MN 56164 | Phone: (507) 825-3100 | Fax: (507) 825-5810 | Mon-Fri 8:30am - 5:30pm | Sat 8:30am - 3:00pm | Sun Closed

 HealthDay

-Health News is provided as a service to A&S Drugs site users by HealthDay.
-A&S Drugs nor its employees, agents, or contractors, review, control, or take responsibility for the content of these articles.
+Health News is provided as a service to A and S Drugs site users by HealthDay.
+A and S Drugs nor its employees, agents, or contractors, review, control, or take responsibility for the content of these articles.
 Please seek medical advice directly from your pharmacist or physician.

 Copyright © 2025 HealthDay All Rights Reserved.